-- Dates are agreed with the body to be assessed. - The assessors investigate travel options and potential costs. - The Team Lead Aassessorer puts together a consolidated cost estimate and where necessary consults with the Secretary in its preparation. - The estimate is provided to both the body to be assessed and the IECEx Secretary for agreement.
+- Dates are agreed with the body to be assessed. - The assessors investigate travel options and potential costs, ensuring that only relevant travel costs are attributed to the bodies that are being subjected to the IECEx assessment. - NOTE IECEx OD 003-2 states that "Travel times charged for each assessment visit shall not exceed one day unless there are compelling circumstances and approval is obtained from both the IECEx Secretariat and the applicant." - The lead assessor puts together a consolidated cost estimate and where necessary consults with the Secretary in its preparation. - The estimate-is provided to both the body to be assessed and the IECEx Secretary for agreement (including the itinerary) is agreed to between the assessor and the body in the first instance.
 Although there may need to be some later change (for example in travel costs), a formal acceptance from the body to be assessed is required.
-A typical cost estimate is shown inat Annex A. - Travel arrangements are finalised. - Travel plans should not be finalised until the Lead Assessor has received agreement from the body on the cost estimate.
+A typical cost estimate is shown in Annex A. - Travel arrangements are finalized and submitted to the Secretariat for review and filing. - Travel plans should not be finalized until the lead assessor has received agreement from the body and the Secretariat on the cost estimate.

-3.3 The Assessment Plan
+3.3 The assessment plan

-Generally in parallel with the actions in 3.2 above an assessment plan is prepared by the Team Leader.
+Generally, in parallel with the actions in Clause 3.2 above, an assessment plan is prepared by the team leader.

 This involves:

-- Clarifying the scope of standards to be covered by the assessment as this may impact on the length of the on-site visit- - Consultation with fellow assessors to determine the allocation of duties. - Preparation of the plan to provide an indication of the actions to be taken each day and who willould be responsible.
+- Clarifying the scope of Standards to be covered by the assessment as this may impact on the length of the on-site visit - Consultation with fellow assessors to determine the allocation of duties - Preparation of the plan to provide an indication of the actions to be taken each day and who will be responsible